nubank/k8s-api/doc/kubernetes-patch-strategies.md

 ```

 Note that this strategy allow you to customize containers inside a Deployment,
-without having to worry about the order they are defined or the existance of
+without having to worry about the order they are defined or the existence of
 other containers.

 In the Kubernetes API, this is done by setting Content-Type header to